 There are many different situations that can result in a federal prosecution for fraud or some other type of economic crime.
-In addition, the federal criminal code contains a number of provisions that prosecutors utilize in federal criminal cases.
-For examples, federal statutes have been utilized to bring federal prosecutions for alleged accounting fraud, bank, mail, and wire fraud, false or fraudulent statements in connection with a bankruptcy proceeding, fraudulent acts while using a computer, credit card fraud, forgery, defrauding a government agency, health care fraud, Medicare fraud, mortgage fraud, public corruption (or honest services fraud), securities fraud, and tax fraud.
-In each of these scenarios, however, the Government must prove that an individual acted with an "intent to defraud."
-Perhaps more than any other element, the element of "intent" is often, strongly contested in federal fraud prosecutions.
+In addition, the federal criminal code contains a number of provisions that prosecutors utilize in federal criminal cases involving economic crimes or fraud.
+For examples, federal statutes have been utilized to bring federal prosecutions for alleged accounting fraud, bank fraud, mail and wire fraud, false or fraudulent statements in connection with a bankruptcy proceeding, fraudulent acts while using a computer, credit card fraud, forgery, defrauding a government agency, health care fraud, Medicare fraud, mortgage fraud, public corruption (or honest services fraud), securities fraud, and tax fraud.
+In each of these scenarios, however, the Government must prove that an individual acted with "intent to defraud."
+Perhaps more than any other element, the element of "intent" is often strongly contested in federal fraud prosecutions.

 In the past several years, federal prosecutors have begun to focus heavily on certain types of alleged fraud and supposed economic crimes.
 For example, the downturn in the banking industry here in Georgia and other states has resulted in many investigations that focus on bankers and those in other financial industries.
 The collapse of the real estate marked generated a series of mortgage-fraud prosecutions.
 The high cost of medical care has resulted in a veritable explosion of criminal cases being brought against doctors and other medical professionals who are alleged to have committed health care fraud in some aspect of their practice.